doctype-Melvin/pixel-art-canvas/README.md

 The controller (./js/controller/index.js) holds all buttons to, well, controll the app.
 Analogous to that, ./js/grid/index.js holds all relevant elements and functions for the grid component.

 app.js essentially appends all elements to the dom and supplies buttons with event listeners.

+## Issues

+When users fill the grid and then choose to use the fill tool again, rangeError occurs.
+Problem seems to be in the BFS algorithm.
+Tried to rewrite the logic with a stack-based recursion but that didn't solve it.